 Our World in Data compiled data to see the effect of trust across the world.
 In this study, a strong positive relationship was revealed between trust and GDP per capita.
 For the most part, the more citizens believed people could be trusted, the higher the GDP per capita.
 Cleary, trust has a huge impact on global economies.

 Trust Stabilizes Society

 Trust affects society in much the same way it does business.
+Because trust affects every type of relationships.
+The bedrock of society are relationships and those relationships are based on the foundation of trust.
 How citizens rate the trustworthiness of their country’s media, police force, and government leaders greatly impacts social stability.
-Not being able to trust information or authority can divide a nation and hurt patriotism.
+Not being able to trust information or authority can divide a nation, polarize a society and destroy patriotism.
 The #fakenews outcry sweeping America attests to that.

 In the same study, Our World in Data compiled data on how trust varies across borders.
 European countries show an unusually high trust in their police, but a particularly low level of trust in political systems.
 Statistics are also fairly consistent about trust between European citizens.
 Using an 11-point scale, the average response to the question “would you say that most people can be trusted?” was about 6, which equates to “people are mostly trustworthy.”
 The variation in trust shows that it’s not an issue of whether people are able to trust.
 Rather, it’s an issue of people or entities being trustworthy.

 If trust can drive global economies and stabilise societies, it must be valuable on a small scale as well.
 Romantic relationships that value trust will last longer.
 Friendships founded on trust will be more fulfilling.
 Business relationships that value trust will experience more success.